jannebor/dd_forecast/README.md

 Code for reproducing the results can be found in the folder workflow.

-The generated predictions are stored in [dd_predictions.csv](https://github.com/jannebor/dd_forecast/raw/main/dd_predictions.csv).
+The generated predictions are stored in [dd_predictions.csv](https://github.com/jannebor/dd_forecast/blob/main/dd_predictions.csv) and show the probability of being threatened by extinction for each species: